based-jace/concurrency-parallelism-and-asyncio/blog.md

     thread.join()
 ```

 We first start with a list.
 We then proceed to iterate 5 times, creating a new thread each time.
-We then start each thread, append it to our "threads" list, and iterate over our list once more just to join each thread.
+Next, we start each thread, append it to our "threads" list, and then iterate over our list one last time to join each thread.

 Explanation: Creating threads in Python is easy.

 To create a new thread, use `threading.Thread()`.
 You can pass into it the kwarg (keyword argument) "target" with a value of whatever function you would like to run on that thread.
 But only pass in the name of the function, not its value (meaning, for our purposes, `write_genre` and not `write_genre()`).
-To pass arguments, pass in "kwargs" (which takes a dict) or "args" (which takes an iterable).
+To pass arguments, pass in "kwargs" (which takes a dict of your kwargs) or "args" (which takes an iterable containing your args -- in this case a list).

 Creating a thread is not the same as starting a thread, however.
-To do that, simply use `{the name of your thread}.start()`.
-Starting a thread just means starting its execution.
+To start your thread, use `{the name of your thread}.start()`.
+Starting a thread means "starting its execution."

-Lastly, when we join threads with `thread.join()`, all we're doing is telling it to make sure the thread has finished before continuing on with our code.
+Lastly, when we join threads with `thread.join()`, all we're doing is ensuring the thread has finished before continuing on with our code.

+### Threads
+*But what exactly is a thread?*

+A thread is a way of allowing your computer to break up a single process/program into many lightweight pieces that execute in parallel.
+Somewhat confusingly, Python's standard implementation of threading limits threads to only being able to execute one at a time due to something called the Global Interpreter Lock (GIL).
+The GIL is necessary because CPython's (Python's default implementation) memory management is not thread-safe.
+Because of this limitation, threading in Python is concurrent, but not parallel.
+To get around this, Python has a separate `multiprocessing` module not limited by the GIL that spins up separate processes, enabling parallel execution of your code.
+Using the `multiprocessing` module is nearly identical to using the `threading` module.

+*More info about Python's GIL and thread safety can be found on [Real Python](https://realpython.com/python-gil/) and Python's [official docs](https://docs.python.org/2.0/api/threads.html).*

+*We'll take a more in-depth look at multiprocessing in Python shortly.*

 Before we show the potential speed improvement over non-threaded code, I took the liberty of also creating a non-threaded version of the same program (again, available on [GitHub](https://github.com/based-jace/concurrency-parallelism-and-asyncio)).
-Instead of creating a new thread and joining each one, it instead just calls `write_genre` in a for loop that iterates 5 times.
+Instead of creating a new thread and joining each one, it instead calls `write_genre` in a for loop that iterates 5 times.

 *To compare speed benchmarks, I also imported the `time` library to time the execution of our scripts.*